kayak/redux-data-model/docs/docs/tutorial.md

 Notice that countModel.state is namespaced with the namespace option provided to the [model].
 By now you probably realised that [model]'s namespaces must be unique.
 And you'd be totally right to assume that.
-In fact react-resux will enforce that when calling [combineModelReducers] function.
+In fact react-resux will enforce that when calling the [combineModelReducers] function.
 Enough of digressions though.

 ## Getting to the UI

 Let's assume a very simple component, that just displays the counter's count.
-Something on the lines of:
+Something along the lines of:

 ```javascript
 export function Counter({count}) {